fei-aiart/ca-gan/README.md

 ### Results

-We list a number of results of composition-aided GAN (CA-GAN) and stacked CA-GAN (SCA-GAN) on the CUHK, CUFSF, and VIPSL-FS databases.
+**The full results are available at [BaiduCloud]（https://pan.baidu.com/s/1PnzNYdwl6Cd2V5gg00ehQQ）**, password: `rhd1`

+Due to space limitation, we only list a small number of results here.
+The folders are:

 - `Photo2Sketch`: Synthesize a sketch image from a photo.
 - `Sketch2Photo`: Synthesize a photo image from a sketch.